NMN And Cancer: Is NMN A Friend Or Foe? | HealthspanX

 Here’s what they found:

-Acting like a “power supply” for DNA repair crews in healthy cells, NAD+ still couldn’t stop UV damage from turning into cancer in this experiment.
+Even though NAD+ is like a “power supply” for DNA repair crews in healthy cells, it still couldn’t stop UV damage from turning into cancer in this experiment.

 In plain terms: giving NMN was like fully charging the repair team’s batteries, but the constant UV “attacks” still overwhelmed them.
 The skin cancer still developed at the same rate.